 View Post

 5 Ways to Relax Your Pelvic Floor!

-In Pelvic Floor Physical Therapy by pelv_admin6 Comments
+In Pelvic Floor Physical Therapy by Emily Tran6 Comments

 By PHRC Admin Do you ever wonder why it is important to relax your pelvic floor?
 Even if you know you should, do you find yourself wondering how to do so?
-As a pelvic floor physical therapist, I often have patients who wonder what the value is in being able to relax the pelvic floor.
-In a culture that …
+As a pelvic floor physical and occupational therapists, I often have patients who wonder what the value is in being able to relax the pelvic floor.
+In a culture …

+View Post